maximsmol/opdot-tf2.cfg/README.md

 No pre-packaged download is currently available.
 Do not expect one until a stable release (v1.0.0).

 ### From Source
-Place the contents of the repository in the `steamapps/common/Team Fortress 2/tf/custom/opdot-tf2/cfg` folder (relative to your Steam installation).
+Place the contents of the `cfg` folder of this repository in the `steamapps/common/Team Fortress 2/tf/custom/opdot-tf2/cfg` folder (relative to your Steam installation).
 Create any folders that do not exist.

 <!-- Depending on your operating system the full path typically is: